 Professor Graham Galbraith, Vice-Chancellor, University of Portsmouth

-Professor Graham Galbraith
+Professor Graham Galbraith CBE

 Vice-Chancellor

-Professor Graham Galbraith joined the University in 2013 as Vice-Chancellor and in this role is our Chief Executive and Chief Academic Officer.
+Professor Graham Galbraith CBE joined the University in 2013 as Vice-Chancellor and in this role is our Chief Executive and Chief Academic Officer.
 He is also the Chief Accountable Officer to the Office for Students that currently regulates UK Universities.

 It's our Vice-Chancellor's job to deliver our University Mission and Strategic Plan by providing a world leading student experience alongside internationally-recognised research and innovation solutions that engage with business and respond to the needs of society.